 Technology Profession Salary vs. State Average

-Today we are taking a look at where you will get the most out of being in the Technology Industry, the top two cities may surprise you.
+Today we are taking a look at where you will get the most out of being in the Technology Industry; the top two cities may surprise you.

 In many states, technology professionals are earning more than state average salaries according to business.org.
 Why do you ask?
 It may have something to do with every single business possessing a technological need to survive in today’s world: from POS machines in restaurants to email servers in a fortune 500 company.
-More companies are ditching the typical brick and mortar for the endless world of cloud computing, web-based conference calls and remote work stations.
+More companies are ditching the typical brick and mortar for the endless world of cloud computing, web-based conference calls and remote workstations.
 As technology progresses bringing almost every company into the 21st century, we need people to support these efforts.
 This is where our technology professionals come in.

-The technology profession is one of the fastest growing job markets whether is it writing code, developing new software or supporting existing infrastructure.
+The technology profession is one of the fastest growing job markets whether it is writing code, developing new software or supporting existing infrastructure.
 These individuals are vital to the success of your day to day business.

 *image from business.org study